lscholte/DistributedTriviaGame/README.md

 # Overview
 This is a simple distributed trivia game.
+The git repository is located at: https://github.com/lscholte/DistributedTriviaGame

 Major components include
 * A cluster of 1 or more MongoDB containers which hold multiple-choice trivia questions